 January is Cervical Cancer Awareness Month, so before you go all-in on your New Year’s resolutions, take the opportunity this month to make sure you’re up-to-date on your cervical cancer screenings.

 While it used to be the leading cause of cancer death for women in the United States, the death rate from cervical cancer has considerably decreased in the past 40 years, thanks to the increased use of the Pap test, also called a Pap smear, for screening.
-Still, the American Cancer Society estimated that more than 13,000 women were diagnosed with cervical cancer in 2018 and more than 4,000 died from the disease.
+Still, the American Cancer Society estimated that more than 13,000 women were diagnosed with cervical cancer in 2019 and about 4,250 died from the disease.

 “It’s all about getting screened,” said Jamie Plett, MD, an obstetrician and gynecologist with OSF HealthCare in Rockford.
 “Catching pre-cancerous cells before they can develop into cancer, or catching cancer early, is the best way to fight the disease.
 The treatment is easier and success is more likely.”